Wheel Chair Transfers

 - Attach the sling to the mechanical lift.
 Raise the person by pumping the lift or by turning it on.

 - Move the lift until the person is over the place where he or she wants to be transferred.
 Slowly lower the person down until he or she is seated.
 Move the person into a position so that he or she is comfortable.

 - Unhook the sling from the lift.
 Leave the sling under the person if you will need to transfer him or her again.

 - You see new sores or tears on the skin of the person that you are moving.

-- The person's shoulder, arm, or another body area looks different after you have moved him.
+- The person's shoulder, arm, or another body area looks different after you have moved him or her.

-- The person that you have moved complains of new pain after you have moved him.
+- The person has new pain after you have moved him or her.

 When should I seek immediate care or call 911?

 - The person that you are moving has fainted and cannot be woken up.

 - The person that you are moving has fallen down and looks like he or she is hurt.